zeux/meshoptimizer/README.md

 meshopt_generateTessellationIndexBuffer(&tess[0], &indices[0], indices.size(), &vertices[0].x, vertices.size(), sizeof(Vertex));
 ```

+This generates a 12-vertex patch for each input triangle with the following layout:

+- 0, 1, 2: original triangle vertices
+- 3, 4: opposing edge for edge 0, 1
+- 5, 6: opposing edge for edge 1, 2
+- 7, 8: opposing edge for edge 2, 0
+- 9, 10, 11: dominant vertices for corners 0, 1, 2

-This generates a 12-vertex patch for each input triangle, allowing the use of hardware tessellation engines to implement PN-AEN and/or displacement mapping without cracks along UV seams or normal discontinuities.
-For implementing the corresponding shader code, please refer to the following papers: [Crack-Free Point-Normal Triangles using Adjacent Edge Normals](https://developer.download.nvidia.com/whitepapers/2010/PN-AEN-Triangles-Whitepaper.pdf), [Tessellation on Any Budget](https://www.nvidia.com/content/pdf/gdc2011/john_mcdonald.pdf) and [My Tessellation Has Cracks!](https://developer.download.nvidia.com/assets/gamedev/files/gdc12/GDC12_DUDASH_MyTessellationHasCracks.pdf).
+This allows the use of hardware tessellation to implement PN-AEN and/or displacement mapping without cracks along UV seams or normal discontinuities.
+To render the mesh, the index buffer should be used with `D3D_PRIMITIVE_TOPOLOGY_12_CONTROL_POINT_PATCHLIST`/`VK_PRIMITIVE_TOPOLOGY_PATCH_LIST` (`patchControlPoints=12`) topology.
+For more details please refer to the following papers: [Crack-Free Point-Normal Triangles using Adjacent Edge Normals](https://developer.download.nvidia.com/whitepapers/2010/PN-AEN-Triangles-Whitepaper.pdf), [Tessellation on Any Budget](https://www.nvidia.com/content/pdf/gdc2011/john_mcdonald.pdf) and [My Tessellation Has Cracks!](https://developer.download.nvidia.com/assets/gamedev/files/gdc12/GDC12_DUDASH_MyTessellationHasCracks.pdf).

 ### Visibility buffers